chienyioma/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 # Task 5 - Changes all lowercase letters of a string to uppercase
 # Task 6 - Capitalizes all words in a string
 # Task 7 - Encodes a string into 1337
+# Task 8 - Encodes a string using rot13